 Mohsen al Attar

-Mohsen al Attar is an Associate Professor at the University of Warwick (though is currently visiting at UCL).
-He holds a PhD from Osgoode Hall Law School, where he worked under Ruth Buchanan, Ikechi Mbeoji, and Obiora Okafor.
-As an anti-colonial legal scholar, he is best known for his writings on Third World Approaches to International Law, a theory that guides his investigations into international economic law and political economy.
+Mohsen al Attar is Reader and Associate Dean of Learning & Teaching at Xi’an Jiaotong-Liverpool University.
+He holds a PhD from Osgoode Hall Law School, where he studied under Ruth Buchanan and Obiora Okafor.
+A scholar dedicated to anti-colonial and anti-racist praxis, al Attar is recognised for his contributions to Third World Approaches to International Law (TWAIL), critical pedagogy, and global political economy.